andresebr/kumodd/README.md

 ## Usage examples

-Both the list (-l) and download (-d) options create a CSV file and a stdout text containing identical colums.
+Both the list (-l) and download (-d) options create a CSV file and a text table on standard output.

 List (-l) all documents:
 ``` shell